How to write Markdown and prepare your environment (with VSCode)

 Let's get started!

-When writing an essay, the title is written on the far right, right?
+When you write an essay, the title is written on the far right, right?

 So, let's learn how to write a title